awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 **Note**
 You can't use the same role that is used to create any clusters\.

-Before you create nodes, you must create an IAM role with the following IAM policies:
+Before you create nodes, you must create an IAM role with either the following AWS managed IAM policies or a custom policy:
 + `[AmazonEKSWorkerNodePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSWorkerNodePolicy.html)`
 + `[AmazonEC2ContainerRegistryReadOnly](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEC2ContainerRegistryReadOnly.html)`
++ A custom IAM policy\.
+The minimal permissions are the same actions as both of the previous AWS managed policies combined\.
+The permissions to use container images from Amazon Elastic Container Registry \(Amazon ECR\) are required because the built\-in add\-ons for networking run pods that use container images from Amazon ECR\.
-+ Either the `[AmazonEKS\_CNI\_Policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKS_CNI_Policy.html)` managed policy \(if you created your cluster with the `IPv4` family\) or an [IPv6 policy that you create](cni-iam-role.md#cni-iam-role-create-ipv6-policy) \(if you created your cluster with the `IPv6` family\)\.
++ \(Optional\) Either the `[AmazonEKS\_CNI\_Policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKS_CNI_Policy.html)` managed policy \(if you created your cluster with the `IPv4` family\) or an [IPv6 policy that you create](cni-iam-role.md#cni-iam-role-create-ipv6-policy) \(if you created your cluster with the `IPv6` family\)\.
 Rather than attaching the policy to this role however, we recommend that you attach the policy to a separate role used specifically for the Amazon VPC CNI add\-on\.
 For more information about creating a separate role for the Amazon VPC CNI add\-on, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.

 **Note**
 The Amazon EC2 node groups must have a different IAM role than the Fargate profile\.
 For more information, see [Amazon EKS Pod execution IAM role](pod-execution-role.md)\.